bugzmanov/nes_ebook/src/chapter_6_1.md

 LDA $2007
 ```

-> Because CHR ROM and RAM are considered external devices to PPU, PPU can't return the value right away.
+> Because CHR ROM and RAM are considered external devices to PPU, PPU can't return the value immediately.
 PPU has to fetch the data and keep it in internal buffer.<br/>
 > The first read from 0x2007 would return the content of this internal buffer filled during the previous load operation.
 From the CPU perspective, this is a dummy read.

 3) CPU has to read from 0x2007 one more time to finally get the value from the PPUs internal buffer.